 Sequelae of Severe Kyphosis

-- The proximal and distal segments of the spine compensate by creating reverse deformity
+- The proximal and distal segments of the spine compensate by creating a reverse deformity

 - Degenerative changes occur